dalguete/docker/README.md

     http://www.howtoforge.com/how-to-automatically-add-a-disclaimer-to-outgoing-emails-with-altermime-postfix-on-debian-squeeze

-* Use the **Network** solution in case you want to access your container in an easier way (more here https://github.com/dalguete/docker/tree/master/network).

-* Use the **BindFS** solution in case you want to access host files/folders from inside your container and not having to deal with ownerships and permissions (more here https://github.com/dalguete/docker/tree/master/bindfs).
+* Use the **BindFS** solution in case you want to access host files/folders from inside your container and not having to deal with ownerships and permissions.
+See the section [BindFS in cointainers](#bindfs-motivation) below for more info.

-  **IMPORTANT:** Keep in mind, this solution requires your container to use specific devices and caps.
-You can overcome all with *--privileged* flag, but you must know its use is discouraged.

 <a name="new-user-dont-use-root"></a>
 New User (don't use root)
 =========================
-When creating a derived image using this as base, it's encouraged you to create a new user to interact with the container.
-Using **root** is never a good idea, for innumerable reasons.
+When creating a derived image using this as base (or any image), it's encouraged you to create a new user to interact with the container.
+Using **root** is never a good idea, for innumerable [reasons](www.google.com/search?q=why+is+bad+to+use+root+user+under+linux%3F).

 To perform this in your derived Docker image, you can use the next set of instructions to get this solved once for all.